sompol13/learn-terraform-variables/README.md

 - Use a number type to define the number of instances supported by this configuration.
 Add the following to `variables.tf`.
 - Update EC2 instances to use the `instance_count` variable in `main.tf`.

+### Toggle VPN gateway support
+- Use a `bool` type variable to control whether your VPC is configured with a VPN gateway.
+Add the following to `variables.tf`.
+- Use this new variable in your VPC configuration by editing `main.tf` as follows.

 ### Reference
 https://learn.hashicorp.com/tutorials/terraform/variables